Fertility Test for Men

 According to World Health Organization (WHO), Motility is categorized from A to D

-These sperms move their tails, but not able to swim forward (immotile)
+Grade D (immotile): These sperms move their tails, but not able to swim forward (immotile)

 The term is called asthenospermia where testis generates poor quality sperm which doesn’t work accurately.
 It means that these sperm actually seems motile but they might not be capable to fertilize the egg.

-The motility should be at least 50%, so that the impotency of male can be treated, but when motility is 20%, then it becomes next to impossible to become a father naturally.
-There are several men suffering from low sperm count generally ask their surgeon, If a single sperm is needed to fertilize the female egg and if the sperm count is ten million and motility is 20 percent, then it means that they have two million motile sperm, then what is the reason that female can’t be pregnant?
-But you need to understand the fact that even that an infertile man with low sperm count is often not operationally capable, but the fact is that they cannot fertilize the egg.
+The motility should be at least 50% so that the impotency of males can be treated, but when motility is 20%, then it becomes next to impossible to become a father naturally.
+There are several men suffering from low sperm count who generally ask their surgeon, If a single sperm is needed to fertilize the female egg and if the sperm count is ten million and motility is 20 percent, then it means that they have two million motile sperm, then what is the reason that female can’t be pregnant?
+But you need to understand the fact that even an infertile man with a low sperm count is often not operationally capable, but the fact is that they cannot fertilize the egg.

 What is normal sperm morphology?

 Sperm clumping or agglutination

 What does the presence of pus cells in the semen signify?

-If there are a small number of blood cells in the semen are considered normal, but is the quantity of pus cells are in an increased form, then it is known as seminal infection.
+If there are a small number of blood cells in the semen are considered normal, but the quantity of pus cells is in an increased form, then it is known as seminal infection.
 Unluckily, many labs cannot distinguish between pus cells and sperm precursor cells (these are generally present in the semen).
 This signifies that men are medicated with antibiotics for a sperm infection that actually doesn’t occur.

 What if my sperm count is zero ( azoospermia)?

-If the analysis determinedly nil, then the next process is to detect the reason for azoospermia.
+If the analysis is determinedly nil, then the next process is to detect the reason for azoospermia.
 There are 2 chances disruptive azoospermia; and non-disruptive azoospermia.
 Men with obstructive azoospermia have usual testes that generate standard sperm, but their entryway is obstructed.
-This generally obstructs at the height of the epididymis, and in these male and the semen quantity is standard, fructose is available, the Ph is alkaline and no sperm precursor’s cells are visible on semen inspection.
+This generally obstructs at the height of the epididymis, and in these males and the semen quantity is standard, fructose is available, the Ph is alkaline and no sperm precursor’s cells are visible on semen inspection.